 Against Madame Élisabeth’s wishes, the King gave in to the populace and promised to depart with the mob for the Palace of Tuileries in Paris.
 The following morning, the King and his family left Versailles with Madame Élisabeth by his side.
-Madame Élisabeth knew she would never see her dear Montreuil again.
-One person wrote of their departure:
+She knew she would never see her dear Montreuil again and it was said of their departure:

 “[As] the miserable processed passed Montreuil, Madame Élisabeth bent forward in the carriage to look at the trees of her dear domain.
 ‘Are you bowing to Montreuil, sister?’ asked the king. ‘[No,’ she gently replied,] … ‘I am bidding it farewell.'”

 - Wormeley, Katharine Prescott, The Life and Letters of Madame Elisabeth de France, Sister of Louis XVI, 1899, p.
 19.